kgrzybek/modular-monolith-with-ddd/README.md

 **Key assumptions:**

 1. API doesn't have any application logic.
-2. API communicates with module using small interface to send Queries and Commands.
+2. API communicates with module using a small interface to send Queries and Commands.
 3. Each module has its own interface which is used by API.
 4. **Modules communicate each other only asynchronously using Events Bus**.
 Remote Procedure Call is not allowed.
-5. Each Module **has own data** - in separate schema or database.
+5. Each Module **has it's own data** - in separate schema or database.
 Shared data is not allowed.
 6. Module doesn't have dependency to other module.
 Module can have only dependency to integration events assembly of other module (see [Module level view](#32-module-level-view)).
 7. Each Module has its own [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/).
 Which implies that each Module has its own Inversion Of Control container.
 8. API as a host needs to initialize each module.
 Each module has initialization method.